institutotim/zup-api/README.md

 # Zeladoria Urbana Participativa - API

+    ZUP API
+    Copyright (C) <2014> <Instituto TIM>

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+---

 ## Introdução

 Sabemos que o manejo de informação é uma das chaves para uma gestão eficiente, para isso o ZUP apresenta um completo histórico de vida de cada um dos ativos e dos problemas do município, incorporando solicitacões de cidadãos, dados georeferenciados, laudos técnicos, fotografias e ações preventivas realizadas ao longo do tempo.
 Desta forma, o sistema centraliza todas as informações permitindo uma rápida tomada de decisões tanto das autoridades como dos técnicos em campo.